eantoranz/difflame/README.txt

     -w: skip space changes (both in diff and blame)

-    --tips: when printing added lines, provide the tip (one-line summary of the revision) before the lines themselves.
+    --hints: when printing added lines, provide the hint (one-line summary of the revision) before the lines themselves.
-        if a number of added lines belong to the same revision one after the other, a single tip line will be printed before them.
+        if a number of added lines belong to the same revision one after the other, a single hint line will be printed before them.
         It would look something like this (taken from git project): diff --git a/fast-import.c b/fast-import.c
             index f561ba833..64fe602f0 100644